assetllcsoftware/stable_diffusion_on_modal/README.md

 ## Technical Details

-- The application uses Stable Diffusion 3.5 Medium directly from Hugging Face
+- The application uses Stable Diffusion XL with the Illustrious checkpoint
+- Fallback to base SDXL from Hugging Face if the custom checkpoint isn't available
-- Authentication is handled via a Hugging Face token stored as a Modal secret
+- Authentication is handled via a Hugging Face token stored as a Modal secret (for fallback)
 - Images are generated with PyTorch using half-precision (FP16) for efficiency
 - Default image resolution is 1024x1024 for higher quality outputs
 - The model runs on A10G GPUs for faster processing